 - One example of written academic material in English.

-- Details of your English language capacities (spoken/written), including results of IELTS or equivalent English language test.
+- Details of your English language capacities (spoken/written).
+This might include, for example, results of IELTS or an equivalent English language test – or any other appropriate evidence.

 We will select a shortlist at the end of July and interview those shortlisted by Skype in early September.
 Once selected by the project, prospective students will have to apply formally to the University of Sussex for entry in February 2019.
 Further details will be provided to the successful candidates.